Alan Turing: Pattern formation and mathematical biology

-When Turing was 39 years old in 1951, he turned to mathematical biology, finally publishing his masterpiece "The Chemical Basis of Morphogenesis" in January 1952.
+When Turing was 39 years old in 1951, he turned to mathematical and theoretical biology, finally publishing his masterpiece "The Chemical Basis of Morphogenesis" in January 1952.
 He was interested in morphogenesis, the development of patterns and shapes in biological organisms.
 He suggested that a system of chemicals reacting with each other and diffusing across space, termed a reaction–diffusion system, could account for "the main phenomena of morphogenesis".
 He used systems of partial differential equations to model catalytic chemical reactions.
 For example, if a catalyst A is required for a certain chemical reaction to take place, and if the reaction produced more of the catalyst A, then we say that the reaction is autocatalytic, and there is positive feedback that can be modelled by nonlinear differential equations.
 Turing discovered that patterns could be created if the chemical reaction not only produced catalyst A, but also produced an inhibitor B that slowed down the production of A. If A and B then diffused through the container at different rates, then you could have some regions where A dominated and some where B did.
 To calculate the extent of this, Turing would have needed a powerful computer, but these were not so freely available in 1951, so he had to use linear approximations to solve the equations by hand.
 These calculations gave the right qualitative results, and produced, for example, a uniform mixture that oddly enough had regularly spaced fixed red spots.
-The Russian biochemist Boris Belousov had performed experiments with similar results, but could not get his papers published because of the contemporary prejudice that any such thing violated the second law of thermodynamics.
-Belousov was not aware of Turing's paper in the Philosophical Transactions of the Royal Society.
+The Russian biochemist Boris Belousov had experimentally observed a chemical oscillator, the Belousov–Zhabotinsky reaction, but could not publish amid the prejudice that it violated the second law of thermodynamics.
+He was unaware of Turing's paper in the Philosophical Transactions of the Royal Society.